Peter Snape: Orange juice incident

-Controversy
+Cash for influence allegations

-In late January 2009 The Sunday Times alleged that Lord Snape was one of four Labour Lords who had agreed to support legislative changes that were favourable to large businesses in exchange for cash.
+In late January 2009, The Sunday Times alleged that Snape was one of four Labour Lords who had agreed to support legislative changes that were favourable to large businesses in exchange for cash.
 Two of its reporters, posing as lobbyists for a foreign company looking to set up a chain of shops in the UK, approached a range of peers to see if they could be bribed to help the company to obtain an exemption from the Business Rates Supplements Bill.
-The paper stated Snape agreed to do so in exchange for a fee of £24,000.
+The paper stated that Snape agreed to do so in exchange for a fee of £24,000.

 The House of Lords Sub-committee on Lords' Interests was asked to report on the matter.
-Although the sub-committee found that Lord Snape "expressed a clear willingness to breach the Code of Conduct", the Privileges Committee considered the matter and took further evidence, concluding that he did not "express clear willingness to [act] in return for financial inducement,".
+Although the sub-committee found that Snape "expressed a clear willingness to breach the Code of Conduct", the Privileges Committee considered the matter and took further evidence, concluding that he did not "express clear willingness to [act] in return for financial inducement".

-They found no reason to doubt Snape's "assertion that his intention to consult the Registrar before taking any steps was genuine, the meeting with the journalists was on Thursday, and they telephoned him within 24 hours to reveal the sting."
+They found no reason to doubt Snape's "assertion that his intention to consult the Registrar before taking any steps was genuine", stating that this was pre-empted by the journalists "telephon[ing] him within 24 hours to reveal the sting".
 However, they felt his conversation with the journalists "demonstrated an inappropriate attitude to the rules governing the conduct of Members" and they therefore invited him to make a personal statement of apology to the House.

-The Sunday Times agreed to publish the findings of the Privileges Committee and agreed to pay a 'substantial sum' towards Lord Snape's legal costs.
+The Sunday Times agreed to publish the findings of the Privileges Committee and agreed to pay a "substantial sum" towards Snape's legal costs.

+Personal life

+Snape was married three times: To Winifred Grimshaw from 1963 to 1980, with whom he had two daughters; to teacher Janet Manley, from 2004 until her death in 2024; and to former Labour MP Lynda Waltho, from 2026 until his death.

+Snape died of cancer on 13 August 2026, aged 84.